 It’s no secret that some of the most powerful men and women in the world were in marching band.
-President Bill Clinton being one of them.
-According to Forbes.com
+President Bill Clinton and Secretary of State Rex Tillerson are two that come to mind.

-For those seniors who are about to graduate in December or next May, you should be proud of your experience in band.
+For those seniors who are about to graduate, you should be proud of your experience in band.
 Don’t forget to add it to your resume and talk about your experience.
 You never know when you will be deep in interviews, tied with another candidate in GPA, internships and study abroad experience for a job which could make the band the lone differential between you.
 You have been conditioned to be a great employee and recruiters know that.
 Now go out and show them why you were a great hire!